 Fear of Failure is a real challenge.

-If you or your spouse struggle with fear of failure or rejection, why not take a moment and review some of the simple steps in this article on how to overcome those challenges?
+If you or your spouse struggle with fear of failure or rejection, why not take a moment and review some of the simple steps in my article on how to overcome those challenges?
 The link takes you to that post now on my site.

 But if I had to boil down what I’ve learned both from reading & research, but also from being married to my wife for almost 13 years, I would say these are the top things husbands can do for their wives who stay at home with the kids: